-Enjoy and hour of rhymes, songs and stories with your child.
+Enjoy stories and fun with your child.

-Free for parents and children.
+Free for parents/caregivers, babies and toddlers.

 NEW Evening Hours - The library is now open until 8pm on Thursday evenings.

 NEW!
 All library members now have access to e-books and audio books through our subscription with the Ontario Library Service to Overdrive - an on-line download site with thousands of titles.

 Come on by and get some quick pointers - and start enjoying all that Overdrive has to offer!

 Renew Your Books and Place Items on Hold From Home Did you know that you can log into our on-line catalogue to renew books and dvd's, place items on hold, review your current checked-out items and create your own reading lists from the comfort of your home?
 To begin, go to our on-line catalogue, and create your account using your membership card number and the password - books.